1

 • A written proposal detailing the issue you care about, the project you are proposing to address it, and how it relates to the broad efforts of the RCC and the environmental movement.
 No longer than three pages, please.

-• A writing sample from your previous academic or extracurricular work.
+• Two writing samples from your academic or extracurricular work.

 Successful RCC Fellowship applicants will demonstrate: